How To Get To Camiguin Island: From All Popular Destinations

 You can read my Camiguin Travel Guide with a recommended 3-day itinerary here.

-Camiguin tour packages
+Camiguin tour packages 🚌

 If you’re short on time or simply prefer to have things booked in advance, below are the most popular Camiguin tour packages –

-FULL-DAY CAMIGUIN TOUR WITH WHITE ISLAND – includes all main Camiguin highlights, plus White Island.
+FULL-DAY CAMIGUIN TOUR WITH WHITE ISLAND – includes all main Camiguin highlights, plus White Island

-CAMIGUIN DAY TOUR (best value) – main Camiguin highlights.
+CAMIGUIN DAY TOUR – main Camiguin highlights

-ISLAND HOPPING CAMIGUIN – White Island & Mantigue Island.
+ISLAND HOPPING CAMIGUIN – White Island & Mantigue Island

 When is the best time to visit Camiguin?